MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-object-ranges.md

 This range is assigned to [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] base app functionality and must not be used.

 ## 50,000-99,999
 This range is for customizations.
 A partner can develop an extension tailored to the individual tenant to fit the needs.
-The partner will develop this either by using a sandbox tenant or by obtaining a Docker image of the current release of [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] that matches the version of the tenant.
+The partner will develop this either by using a sandbox tenant or by running a build of [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] on docker, that matches the version of the tenant.
 Once the development is done, the extension can be deployed to the individual tenant.

 ## 100,000-999,999
 The objects in this range are mainly designed when the Microsoft team localizes [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] for a specific country or region.
 These objects cannot be used by partners.